swetamishra123/college-student-tution-management-cpp/README.md

 - It appends records to the file, so you can use the program multiple times to add more students.
 - The program provides clear prompts and error messages.
 - Please note that the "gets" function is generally unsafe for user input, and it is recommended to use "getline" instead to read user input safely.

+## Contribution Guidelines

+We welcome contributions from the community to make our project better.
+If you'd like to contribute, please follow these guidelines:

+1. Fork the repository to your GitHub account.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and submit a pull request to the main repository.
+4. Be sure to follow our code of conduct.

+## License

+This software is distributed under the MIT License.
+Please see the [LICENSE](LICENSE) file for more details.
+Thank you for your support!